juliansester/C-Convex/README.md

 # Abstract

 A convex duality result for martingale optimal transport problems with two marginals was established in Beiglböck et al (2013).
 In this paper we provide a generalization of this result to the multi-period setting.

+# Content:

+An [Example](https://github.com/juliansester/C-Convex/blob/main/C-Convex-Example.ipynb) to compute solutions of the MOT problem using convex envelopes.

 # Preprint